KeriBlog

 I’m Keri.

-I run this blog, and am a full-time auto journalist with my Sun Media; news, reviews, and a weekly column called, ‘Keri On Driving’, where I get to say whatever I want for 300 words.
+I run this blog, and am a full-time auto journalist with my Sun Media; news, reviews, and a weekly column called, ‘Keri On Driving’, 300 words on whatever I wish.

 I’ve combined the worlds a few times, columns that may interest you include: